skorokithakis/captainwebhook/docs/index.md

 Your command doesn't have to be static!
-Captain Webhook can accept template variables in the command string and populate them with whatever comes in the query string of the request by passing the `--format` flag.
+Captain Webhook can accept template variables in the command string and populate them with whatever comes in the query string of the request by passing the `--template` flag.
 For example:

 ```
-cptwebhook -f "echo Hello, {name}!"
+cptwebhook -t "echo Hello, {name}!"
 ```

 Try the URL: